-The Warner Grand Theatre is an historic movie palace which was opened on January 20, 1931.
-It is located in San Pedro, California, at 478 West 6th Street in the United States of America.
+The Warner Grand Theatre is an historic movie palace which was opened on January 20, 1931 in San Pedro, California.

 The design of the Warner Grand Theatre was a collaboration by architect B. Marcus Priteca and interior designer Anthony Heinsbergen, in the Art Deco—Moderne style.
 It was one of three similarly lavish Los Angeles area art-deco movie palaces on which Priteca and Heinsbergen collaborated for the Warner Bros. company in the early 1930s.